hillsy/md-cv/index.md

 * Reducing costs, cycle times and rework by identifying and removing technical and process constraints.
 * Obtaining support and resources for changes to working practice.
 * Introducing new tooling to support the changes.
+* Knowledge transfer and documentation.

 `2014`
 __NHS Improving Quality__

 _Programme Manager - Health and Care Improvement Massive Open Online Course (MOOC)_

-* Developed iterative plan compliant with GOV.UK Digital by Default Service Standard, but also with flexibility to meet short term organisational goals and budget constraints.
+* Developed iterative project plan compliant with GOV.UK Digital by Default Service Standard, but also with flexibility to meet short term organisational goals and budget constraints.
-* Coordinated UK and Swedish partners in discovery, strategy, content development, technical implementation, and evaluation phases
+* Coordinated UK and Swedish partners in discovery, strategy, content development, technical implementation, and evaluation phases.
 * Systems analysis and technical platform selection.

 `2012-2014`